-- Big Dumb Body - A meat puppet that holds little intelligence, but is desirable for its physical prowess and durability.
+- Big Dumb Body - A host with little intelligence, but is desirable for its physical prowess and durability.

-- Heroic Host - a Host that gets "powers" or "abilites" from their guest(s).
+- Heroic Host - A host that gets "powers" or "abilities" from their guest.

-- Living Bodysuit - when a host is chosen as a disguise for reasons of secrecy and espionage.
+- Living Bodysuit - A host is chosen as a disguise by the guest for reasons of secrecy and espionage.

 - Two Siblings In One - When a sibling lives on within you... literally.

-- Wetware Body - a biological body possessed by a computer.
+- Wetware Body - A biological body host has a computer as the guest.

-- Willing Channeler - a Host who "wants" to be controlled, or at least isn't against having his/her body used by someone (or something) else.
+- Willing Channeler - A host who "wants" to be controlled, or at least isn't against having his/her body used by an outside party.